 Getting There is Half the Battle?

 If Phillips can get to the top of search rankings, then more power to her, assuming that she gets there using white hat techniques only.
 But just because she hits the top of the search results says nothing about the quality of her prose or even the number of times she’s hit the New York Times bestseller list.

-The New York Times bestseller list was, for years, considered to be an objective measurement of popularity (and not necessarily quality).
-But when EL James (author of Fifty Shades of Grey) doesn’t make it to the top ten pages of search results, that has got to make you wonder.
-When Phillips can get there via search engine magic, then that says more about the quality of her SEO than of her fiction writing.
-For seekers who accept the first few results without question (albeit possibly after rewording their searches a few times), the algorithm is pushing content to them that isn’t necessarily truly serving their interests.
+The New York Times bestseller list was, for years, considered to be an objective measurement of popularity.
+But not necessarily quality.
+However, when EL James (author of Fifty Shades of Grey) doesn’t make it to the top ten pages of search results, that means something.
+When Phillips gets there via search engine magic, it says more about the quality of her SEO than of her fiction writing.
+For seekers who accept the first few results without question (albeit possibly after rewording their searches a few times), the algorithm pushes content to them that isn’t necessarily truly serving their interests.
 And, much like we saw with recommender systems, that might even be driving users’ reviews and maybe even their personal preferences.